 “We were pretty on point.
-We had just finished doing a bunch of touring and we did some of the s--t at Criteria, we did some of the stuff in New Orleans, we finished at Electric Lady in New York,” he told Ultimate Classic Rock during a 2015 interview.
+We had just finished doing a bunch of touring and we did some of the shit at Criteria, we did some of the stuff in New Orleans, we finished at Electric Lady in New York,” he told UCR in a 2015 interview.
 “It was a strong record, man.
 It’s still one of my favorites.
 And the way it sounds is pretty brutal as well.”

-Wiseblood got a substantial amount of airplay at rock radio with “Drowning In A Daydream,” which features a sinister lead vocal from Keenan and a memorably mean groove.
-It might have had an extra layer of polish that made it just a little bit more attractive for radio, but it was far from C.O.C. selling out.
+Wiseblood got a substantial amount of airplay at rock radio with “Drowning In a Daydream,” which features a sinister lead vocal from Keenan and a memorably mean groove.
+It might have had an extra layer of polish that made it just a little bit more attractive for radio, but it was far from Corrosion of Conformity selling out.
 They had already vetoed those kinds of ideas in discussions with Columbia as the album was in progress.

-By 1996, producer John Custer had become a vital cog in C.O.C.'s album-making process.
+By 1996, producer John Custer had become a vital cog in Corrosion of Conformity's album-making process.
 Wiseblood was his third album working with the group – a relationship which continues to this day.

 “He’s just one of those guys who looks at ya and you know, after you’ve worked on something, he’s a fantastic musician and understands it psychologically and he’ll ask the simple question, ‘Is that what you hear in your head?’
 And if it’s not, we keep going until we get it,” Keenan says.
 “That’s all you can really ask for from a guy, a producer like that, of that caliber.
 And he doesn’t try and put his stamp on things.
 We don’t go around shaping the song, we just let it evolve.”